iamclint/Zeal/README.md

   - **Aliases:** `/autoinv`, `/ai`
   - **Description:** Drops whatever is on your cursor into your inventory.

+- `/sit`
+  - **Description:** The /sit command now accepts "on" as an argument.
+Using "/sit on" will always make you sit, even if you are currently sitting.
+This matches the game's native "/sit off" which always makes you stand even if you are currently standing.
+The "/sit" command will continue to toggle sit/stand state if the argument provided is not on or off.

 - `/camp`
   - **Description:** Auto sits before camping.